-INTRODUCTION TO MUSIC LITERATURE.
-The aim of this lecture course is to develop listening skills, musical understanding, and knowledge of the standard repertoire.
-It examines music in its historical and cultural contexts through readings, guided listening, audio-visual materials, and lecture demonstrations.
+EXPERIENCING MUSIC.
+The aim of this lecture course is to develop listening skills, musical understanding, and knowledge of historical and contemporary music practices.
+It examines music in its historical and cultural contexts through readings, lectures, demonstrations, audio-visual materials, listening guides, concert attendance, and creative assignments.
 No special musical knowledge or ability is required.
 The course is open to all students.
 Prerequisite: none.

-FUNDAMENTALS OF MUSIC.
+FUNDAMENTALS OF MUSIC THEORY.
 This course introduces students to the fundamentals of music notation and music theory.
 Students learn how to read treble and bass clefs, construct scales, identify key signatures and intervals, and write chord progressions.
+The course includes applied skills such as basic keyboarding, composition, and aural skills development.
 This is the first course in the music minor, but is open to all interested students.
-Students develop their ability to recognize musical structures aurally through taking musical dictation and acquiring basic keyboard skills.
 Prerequisite: none.